Professor Anthony (Tony) Turner

 - In vivo devices for regenerative medicine

-- Arrays, biomimetics and tele-interfaces
+- Arrays, biomimetics and tele-interfaces for digital health

 Innovation and Coordination